pourist/API-and-Web-Services-Fundamentals/API/API.md

 ---

-If you want, I can now **add a labeled HTTP transaction diagram** that applies to both sections so readers can visually connect the steps.
-That would make it easier to understand than just text.
-Would you like me to create it?

----

 In short, APIs are the translators of the software world — turning your requests into actions and bringing back the results, without you ever having to see the inner workings of the system.

 ---